IBM-Cloud/docs/cli/plugins/auto-scaling/index.md

 # Auto-Scaling CLI
 {: #autoscalingcli}

-*Last updated: 20 January 2015*
+*Last updated: 25 January 2015*

 You can configure the {{site.data.keyword.autoscaling}} service by using the {{site.data.keyword.autoscaling}} CLI for {{site.data.keyword.Bluemix_notm}}.
-The {{site.data.keyword.autoscaling}} CLI supports Linux64, Win64, and OSX, and provides functionality that is similar to the {{site.data.keyword.autoscaling}} RESTful API provides.
+The {{site.data.keyword.autoscaling}} CLI supports Linux64, Win64, and OSX, and provides functionality that is similar to the auto-scaling RESTful API provides.
 {: shortdesc}

 Before you begin, install the {{site.data.keyword.Bluemix_notm}} CLI.
 See [Download {{site.data.keyword.Bluemix_notm}} CLI](http://plugins.{DomainName}/ui/home.html){: new_window} for instructions.

-## Adding the auto-scaling CLI plug-in
+## Adding the {{site.data.keyword.autoscaling}} CLI plug-in

 After the {{site.data.keyword.Bluemix_notm}} CLI is installed, you can add the {{site.data.keyword.autoscaling}} CLI plug-in.

 Complete the following steps to add the repository and install the plug-in:
 1. To add the {{site.data.keyword.Bluemix_notm}} CLI plugin repository, run the following command:
 ```
-bluemix plugin repo-add bluemix-plugin-repo https://plugins.stage1.ng.bluemix.net
+bluemix plugin repo-add bluemix-plugin-repo https://plugins.ng.bluemix.net
 ```
 2. To install the {{site.data.keyword.autoscaling}} CLI plugin, run the following command:
 ```